The Ultimate Travel Guide to Fes

 Visit the Nejjarine Museum of Wooden Crafts

-Wander through the salons where merchants once slept, with engraved granary doors, ornate dowry chests and delicate mashrabiya screens now filling the rooms.
-While the informative displays offer a unique insight into the country’s artisanal legacy, the splendour of the building is worth the entrance price alone.
-At the heart of the property is a central courtyard that has been majestically restored, with sturdy pillars and carved wood detailing.
+You can wander through the salons where merchants once slept, with engraved granary doors, ornate dowry chests and delicate mashrabiya screens now filling the rooms.
+While the informative displays (in English, French and Darija) offer a unique insight into the country’s artisanal legacy, the splendour of the building is worth the entrance price alone.

 Relax in the Bou Jeloud Gardens